QUESTION:

 There are a few products that may provide you some comfort on trail in bear country:

 - Bear Bells.
-A friend of mine in Southern California (a bear free place) uses a bear bell when she hikes the local mountain bikers to let mountain bikers know she’s there.
+A friend of mine in Southern California (a grizzly bear free place, but there are black bears) uses a bear bell when she hikes the local mountain bikers to let mountain bikers know she’s there.
 You could use a bear bell to announce yourself to any bears in the area.

 Just know that it is powerful, and you should take careful aim and use both hands because the bottle recoils like a gun when you use it.
 Carrying a bottle of bear spray in your hand or on your waist should provide you a tremendous amount of confidence when you hike.